floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 Now on to the last step: making remote debugging work!

-First, `.vscode/launch.json` needs to be changed to start a Chrome remote debug session, and a web server:
+First, `.vscode/launch.json` needs to be changed to start a Chrome remote debug session and a local web server:

 `.vscode/launch.json`
 ```json